Biacode/presentations/testing/README.md

 * Most of time they have no idea about how to get started.
 * Some don't know what benefits software testing gives them.
 * They need some really basic newbie guide to get started.
-* Some of them event think that the testing of **their own** application is not their business, because it's QA job.
+* Some of them even think that the testing of **their own** application is not their business, because it's QA job.

 ## Real world example
 Imagine situation when you need to investigate some library to deal with date and time.\